calebwin/stdg/README.md

 # standard graphics

-Standard Graphics is a tool for printing 2D graphics from any language to any screen.
+Standard Graphics is a command-line tool for printing 2D graphics from any language to any screen.
 It uses `stdin` and `stdout` to make 2D graphics as simple as printing commands with Python's `print()` or Java's `System.out.println()` for example.
 You can even write plain text and handle user interaction.

 You only need to learn `stdg` once.
 Then it will no longer matter what language or frameworks you happen to be using.
 You will always be able to easily print 2D graphics using the same easy-to-remember commands.

+# features

+- **Learn once** - a simple API for 2D graphics
+- **Use anywhere** - cross-language and cross-platform
+- **Get fast, performant graphics** - renders at native speed

 # example